BYLAW 9210

 A. ARTICLE ONE – INITIATING A POLICY

-2. All policy proposals shall be submitted to the appropriate Board Committee in accordance with this Article at least two working days prior to the next meeting date of that committee.
+2. All policy proposals shall be submitted to the Board of Education in accordance with Bylaw 9360 General Meetings of the Board.

 b) employee or employee group;